bluescarni/heyoka/doc/tut_batch_mode.rst

 It is important to emphasise that batch mode does not reduce the CPU time required to integrate a system of ODEs.
-Rather, as a fine-grained form of data parallelism, batch mode allows to integrate multiple ODE systems in parallel at no additional cost, and it is thus most useful when the need arise to integrate the same ODE system with different initial conditions and parameters.
+Rather, as a fine-grained form of data parallelism, batch mode allows to integrate multiple ODE systems in parallel at (almost) no additional cost, and it is thus most useful when the need arise to integrate the same ODE system with different initial conditions and parameters.

-Although batch mode can in principle be used with all floating-point types supported by heyoka, in practice at this time no CPU provides SIMD instructions for extended-precision datatypes.
-Thus, here we will consider the application of batch mode only to standard ``double`` precision computations.
+Although batch mode can in principle be used with all the fundamental C++ floating-point types supported by heyoka, in practice at this time no CPU provides SIMD instructions for extended-precision datatypes.
+Thus, here we will consider the application of batch mode only to standard ``double`` precision computations (keeping in mind that batch mode is also supported for single-precision ``float`` computations).

 The value of the batch size :math:`n` can be freely chosen by the user.
 In order to achieve optimal performance, however, :math:`n` should match the SIMD width of the